This phase is about setting up your OCDS implementation to be a success.

 Action: Identify your team members.

-Action: Ask everyone in your team to read the getting started documentation.
+Action: Ask everyone in your team to read the Primer.

 Action: Join the OCDS discussion group to keep up to date and engage with other implementers.

 Writing OCDS requirements for eGP developers¶

 If you will be hiring a team to develop or update an electronic government procurement (e-GP) system or open contracting data portal and wish to include the OCDS in the terms of reference, please refer to our Guide to Defining OCDS Functional Requirements for e-GP Systems, which includes functional requirements and template clauses that you can adapt for your technical specifications or procurement documents (terms of reference, request for proposals, etc.).

 The World Bank Group's e-Procurement Toolkit offers additional advice and template requirements for procuring e-GP systems, and its Open Contracting Data Standard Implementation Methodology has guidance relevant to OCDS in e-GP systems from section 3.2.3 on page 27 onwards.
 (Note: Its earlier sections are based on OCDS 1.0.0.)

 Resource: Guidebook: Crafting a Results-Driven Request for Proposals (RFP), by the Harvard Kennedy School Government Performance Lab